-The JPCatholic mission is to impact culture for Christ guided by the teachings of Jesus Christ as preserved by his Catholic Church.
+Recognizing that its greatest resources are its people, JPCatholic pledges to treat each person with dignity and respect.
+JPCatholic welcomes and respects all students, faculty and staff and appreciates diversity among its students with respect to age, intellectual talents, financial resources, creed and ethnic background.
 Our Catholic identity has its basis in Sacred Scripture, sacred Tradition, and the Magisterium (teaching authority) of the Catholic Church.
-JPCatholic seeks to create a spiritually stimulating campus community where students have the opportunity to encounter Jesus Christ and learn his time-enduring spiritual, moral and social teachings - the Word of God.
-Catholic liturgy is at the center of life on campus, with the Mass being at the very core.
+JPCatholic seeks to create a spiritually stimulating campus community where students, faculty and staff have the opportunity to encounter Jesus Christ and learn his time-enduring spiritual, moral and social teachings - the Word of God.